Good Question! Let us show you!

 Our watershed encompasses a wide variety of jurisdictions, including 59 townships, 43 school districts, 25 cities and villages, 25 county commission districts, 9 state house districts, 7 state senate districts, 7 counties, and 4 U.S. House Districts.

 Sauk, Onottoway, and later Chippewa, and Ottawa Indians originally populated the Flint River.
 The Native American name for this river was Pewonigowink, meaning “river of fire stone”.
 European settlement first came with French fur traders.
-A permanent trading post was established in 1819 with the arrival of Jacob Smith.
+“Lapeer” is an anglicization of the French la pierre, which means “flint” or “flint stone.
+A permanent trading post was established in what became the city of Flint in 1819 with the arrival of Jacob Smith.
 Trapping soon gave way to farming, and in the second half o the 19th century, this switched over to lumbering.
 As the forest were depleted, manufacturing became the primary economic driver of the area.
 (From the Flint River Assessment, by Joseph Leonardi and Wilima Gruhn, 2001.)

 What does this mean for you?